Saturday, November 21, 2009

 Close the damn drawbridge.
 We can do 1,000% better on our own, and let them reform and come crawling back - if they're able.
-We have sent out the message that what we eradicated here is now, for mercenary reasons, acceptable vicariously through these other vicious, despicable regimes.
+We have sent out the message that what we eradicated here is now, for mercenary reasons, acceptable vicariously through those other vicious, despicable regimes.
 It is not acceptable, we are just victims of lazy and unprincipled governance, the cupidity of the over-ambitious, and the insensibility of dullards.

 Bring industry home.
 Bring the troops home.
 Let us support and strengthen national and European defences till we are 100% independent of Russia, China, OPEC and the United States.
 Let's get a grip and stop selling our hard won rights and laws down the river.